jordanml7/coffebot_proj/README.md

 ```
 $ roslaunch coffeebot_launch coffeebot_minimal.launch
 ```
 Note that the minimal launch file is used because face and leg detection functionalities proved relatively ineffective.
-To use these, instead run 'coffeebot.launch' and uncomment the relevant marked sections of the coffeebot code.
+To use these, instead run `coffeebot.launch` and uncomment the relevant marked sections of the coffeebot code.

 Once rViz has launched, provide an initial pose and orientation estimate for CoffeeBot.